Lake Montclair

 Water Quality Update

 Surface water testing for E. Coli is conducted weekly and testing for Cyanobacteria is conducted every other week at all three of Montclair’s beaches during the summer swimming months.
 Per the association’s Water Quality plan, when testing results are in excess of the recommended thresholds a swim advisory shall be issued to the community and a new test promptly conducted.
-When the levels fall back below recommended thresholds the advisory may be lifted.
+When the levels fall back below recommended thresholds (on one test for E. Coli and two consecutive tests for Cyanobacteria) the advisory may be lifted.
 Please refer to the most recent testing results below:

 Recreational Advisories are issued whenever readings are greater than 235 Most Probable Number (MPN) per 100 mL.